Samuel107/telekinesis-project/README.md

 Zero-gravity objects, originally follows animated path until manipulated?

-Do we want to go into depth working with the object’s material?
-(I suck with material work, only know basics like shineness/roughness)
-		Yeah I am really bad at materials too.
-We should import materials or not worry about them at the moment.

 When manipulating object (moving, have control), have particle effect on object? (a glow to the object)

 #### Sounds:

 Background Music: Goes with whatever theme is, simple background music.

 Sound Effects: